SamirTalwar/monospacedmonologues.com/posts/2016-03-01--docker-part-six--a-slow-build-is-worse-than-no-build-at-all.md

-# Docker, Part Six: A Slow Build Is Worse Than No Build At All

 A 22-line Dockerfile is all you need to create an image that runs a Java application with Maven.

     FROM azul/zulu-openjdk:8